rektsu/surface_attack_manager/README.md

 # Purpose on a red team exercise

-The idea of this tool is to use pwndb with the 5 most used domains from an organization and get lists of users and its passwords to perform a credential stuffing or a password spraying attack to the organization
+The idea of this tool is to scrap the N (user input) most used domains from an organization and then to get lists of users and its passwords to perform a credential stuffing or a password spraying attack to the organization

 # Installation
 git clone https://github.com/steelXz/surface_attack_manager.git